beam-cloud/beta9/README.md

 ### Setting Up the Server

 k3d is used for local development.
-You'll need Docker and Make to get started.
+You'll need Docker to get started.

 To use our fully automated setup, run the `setup` make target.